Gavin-Persad/workshop_js-101-repetition/js-101-js-file.md

 ### Getting Set Up:

-- Make a new folder, and within it, add an `index.html` file that contains the following:
+- Make a new folder in this workshop folder, and within it, add an `index.html` file that contains the following:

 ```html
 <!DOCTYPE html>